PriyaMnnit/PromptAI/README.md

 4. **Open your browser**:

-   Visit `http://localhost:3000` to access Promptopia.
+   Visit `http://localhost:3000` to access PromptAI.

 ## Contributing

-We welcome contributions to make Promptopia even better!
+We welcome contributions to make PromptAI even better!
 To contribute:

 1. Fork the repository.